Spring Boot 3 Buildpacks with Testcontainers Cloud

 Origin Story

-It sat on the back-burner and fire is hot
+It sat on the back-burner and fire is hot Link to heading

 I had this code sitting in my repository, waiting to be used.
 When it was time for SpringOne Tour Tel Aviv, Nov 2022, I was ready to show it off.
 Unfortunately for me, my session was shortened, so I pulled it out of the presentation.
 I shouldn’t have pulled it out, I made the exact same mistake that I made in NYC.
 When I built the native image using buildpacks, it took way too long on my laptop.